s-bau/recommandation-de-films/README.md

 ## Dashboard (Tableau)

-The files starting with **dashboard_** create all the csv files for the dashboard. **images** contains screenshots of the dashboard, which is also accessible on [public.tableau.com](https://public.tableau.com/app/profile/sophie.baumann5050/viz/Filmrecommendations/Gnral).
+The files starting with **dashboard_** create all the csv files for the dashboard. **images** contains screenshots of the dashboard, which is also accessible at [public.tableau.com](https://public.tableau.com/app/profile/sophie.baumann5050/viz/Filmrecommendations/Gnral).

 <img src=images/tableau_1.jpg>
 <img src=images/tableau_2.jpg>